enesser/git-breakdown/README.md

 git-breakdown
 ============

-This is a Bash script that shows a breakdown for a git repository.
+This is a Bash script that shows a breakdown for a Git repository.
 It will show a graph for the type of files, and another graph for commit authors.

 ![Screenshot](https://cloud.githubusercontent.com/assets/5659221/5065306/2f98c9ce-6de2-11e4-8382-dde1f561bce9.png)